-I, Mark A Bland Sr, is CEO and the founder of Healthy Habits.
-My nonprofit agency is designed to adhere to the special needs of adults with disabilities, personal home-care management, natural cures/remedies, transitional living assistance.
+I, Mark A Bland Sr, am the CEO and the founder of Healthy Habits.
+My nonprofit agency is designed to adhere to the special needs of adults with disabilities, personal home-care management, natural treatments – prevention’s, transitional living assistance.

-Healthy Habits is an agency that adheres to adult care, those with special needs, and transitional living assistance.
 The adult clients may have special needs that vary from mental retardation (DMR), epilepsy, Alzheimer’s, seizures, elderly, and Lou Gehrig’s disease (ALS).
-Other clients are confined to a wheel or a motor-chair, paralysis in bed at home, accident recovery, disabled, veterans, and clients who transitioned from a hospital to their place of residence more.
+Other clients are confined to a wheel or a motor-chair, paralysis in bed at home, accident recovery, disabled, veterans, and clients who are transitioned from a hospital to their place of residence.

-Health care providers are people who provide a health care service that takes care of you or others.
-A good deal of health care providers are trained as certified or licensed professional who dedicate their live assisting others.
-There are several types of health care providers such as personal care, home care, primary care, nursing care, drug therapy, specialty care, and more.
+Health care providers are people who provide a health care service that takes care of you and others.
+A good deal of health care providers are trained as certified or licensed professional who dedicate their lives towards assisting others.
+There are several types of health care providers such as personal care, home care, primary care, nursing care, drug therapy, and specialty care.

 The staff members are Certified Nurses Assistants CNA’s, Personal Care Assistance PCA’s, Home Care Providers, HCP’s, Registered Nurses RN’s, and Nurse Practitioners NP’s.
 The services provided at Healthy Habits are adult home/personal care, short/long term care, cooking, bathing, feeding, general nutrition, personal hygiene, and medication management.
 Other services provided are one-on-one counseling, laundry, socialization skills, walking, finances, grocery/clothes shopping, and more.

 A primary care provider (PCP) is a person who manages your overall health as she/he takes care of you by providing you with your necessary check-ups and other health issues.
-A primary care provider or doctor who adheres to the special need that most women require their health, prenatal, and wellness, is called a Obstetrician/Gynecologists (OB/GYN’s).
+A primary care provider like medical doctors who adheres to the special needs that most women require such as their health, prenatal, and wellness, is called a Obstetrician/Gynecologists (OB/GYN).

 Other primary care providers are physician’s assistants (PA’s) who manages women’s health care needs as their services are to assist the medical doctors (MD).
 Nurse practitioners (NP) are trained professionals who also assist women in the areas of pediatrics, geriatrics, body screenings, prescriptions, and family planning.